richard-lawrence/solace-log-collector/README.md

 The tool was tested with InfluxDB v1.7.9.

-Logs are stored in an Influx DB measurememnt called "syslog" according to the following schema (as required by the Chronograf viewer):
+Logs are stored in an Influx DB measurement called "syslog" according to the following schema (as required by the Chronograf viewer):

 Tags: